 This is a very simple preparation

-To make this very fashionable Italian dish, you need some really good, tasty and tender beef.
+Most importantly, to make this very fashionable Italian dish, you need some really good, tasty and tender beef.
 There are a variety of sauces that you can serve with the beef to make it even more delicious.
-A bistecca is always cooked rare or, at the most, medium–rare in Le Marche.
 Served with a scattering of fresh rocket (arugula) and shaved parmesan and cherry tomatoes this dish is a meal on its own.
 Don’t forget some good crusty bread to mop up the juices.

 Tagliata di Manzo